buttflattery/idows-tinyii-filemanager/README.md

     ![video-preview](http://plugins.idowstech.com/images/video-preview.png)

-* **Insert Files To TinyMCE Editor**
+* **Insert Files To Editor**

     You can insert the files inside the editor by double clicking them.
-The file insertion tag for the tinyMCE editor vary on their types.
+The file insertion tag for the editor vary on their types.

     + **Media Tags**